Cheap Train Tickets to BrightonGet the cheapest fares to Brighton with our split ticket search

-Tell us which station you want to go to and in no time you could be having fun in the most vibrant UK seaside resort with Will Young and Holly Willoughby (Well you never know).
-A popular destination for Londoners; Brighton is an ideal destination for Couples, Families, Friends and Professionals.
-You might want to take a walk around the beautiful royal pavilion, shop on the quirky street that is North Laine or enjoy the views at Ditchling Beacon.
-Brighton offers an amazing nightlife so ideal for young people with a wide array of pubs, bars and clubs.
+A popular destination for Londoners, Brighton is ideal for couples, families, friends and professionals.
+Take a walk around the beautiful royal pavilion, shop on the quirky street of North Laine or enjoy Ditchling Beacon's views.
+Brighton offers a fantastic nightlife for young people with a wide array of pubs, bars, and clubs.

-We recommend a tour of the eclectic shops on The Lanes.
-If you've got kids a tip to Brighton Pier and the beach is a must.
+We recommend a tour of the shops on The Lanes.
+If you've got kids, a trip to Brighton Pier and the beach is a must.

-The fastest journey to Brighton from London is to travel from the Gatwick Airport railway station.
+The fastest way to travel to Brighton from London is to depart from Gatwick Airport railway station.
 The journey takes less than half an hour.
-You can also take the train from London Victoria station, which should take less than an hour.
+From Central London, you can take the train from London Victoria, which takes less than an hour.

-It’s easy to navigate Brighton’s most famous attractions.
-The Royal Pavilion is a must-see in the city.
-This used to be the seaside retreat for King George IV and is now one of the most opulent buildings in the UK.
-Within the renovated stable block of the Royal Pavilion is the Brighton Museum & Art Gallery.
-This museum features an enthralling collection of 20th-century artworks and artefacts.
-The Royal Pavilion is located in the heart of the cultural quarter of Brighton, near the North Laine shopping areas and a few minutes walk away from the sea.
-The Royal Pavilion is only a 15-minute walk from the Brighton Railway Station.
+There are many attractions worth visiting in Brighton.
+The Royal Pavilion is a must-see, it used to be the seaside retreat for King George IV and is one of the most opulent buildings in the UK.
+Within the renovated stable block of the Royal Pavilion is the Brighton Museum & Art Gallery, it features an enthralling collection of 20th-century artworks and artefacts.
+The Royal Pavilion is located in the heart of Brighton's cultural quarter, near North Laine and a few minutes walk from the sea.
+The Royal Pavilion is a 15-minute walk from Brighton station.

-Brighton Pier is another popular attraction in the city and a great place to experience Brighton’s bohemian side.
-Entertain yourself with some amusement rides and game arcades.
-From the Pier, take a walk to the west, where you will find the West Pier.
-This historic pier was closed down in 1975 and started to collapse to the sea in 2002.
-It has since caught fire twice, marking a sad ending for this historic landmark where the likes of Stan Laurel and Charlie Chaplin used to perform.
+Brighton Pier is a popular attraction in the city and a great place to experience the city’s bohemian side.
+Entertain yourself with amusement rides and game arcades.
+Close by you will find the West Pier, this was closed down in 1975 and started to collapse to the sea in 2002.
+It has since caught fire twice, marking a sad ending for this historical landmark where Stan Laurel and Charlie Chaplin used to perform.